-- papers.
+- working papers and other work product(s) relating to these services or the services provided in prior years to determine whether professional standards have been met.
+We may, from time to time, receive requests or orders from such bodies to provide them with information and copies of such working papers.
 We intend to provide such information and working papers in response to such requests. - 5.2 Reviews of you Certain regulatory bodies may also have the right to conduct investigations of you, including the services provided by us.
 To the extent practicable, we will advise you of any such investigation request or order prior to providing our working papers, except where we are prohibited by law from doing so. - 5.3 Privileged information Except where providing working papers is required by the laws of any jurisdiction that you or we are governed by, we will use all reasonable efforts to refuse access to any document over which you have expressly informed us that you assert privilege.
-You must mark any document over which you assert privilege as "PRIVILEGED". - 5.4 Reimbursement of costs incurred You agree to reimburse us for our professional time and expenses, as well as the fees and expenses of our legal counsel, incurred by us in responding to any investigation that is requested or authorized by you or of you required by government regulation, subpoena or other legal process.
+You must mark any document over which you assert privilege as "PRIVILEGED". - 5.4 Reimbursement of costs incurred You agree to reimburse us for our professional time and expenses, as well as reasonable fees and expenses of our legal counsel, incurred by us in responding to any investigation that is requested or authorized by you or of you required by government regulation, subpoena or other legal process.